any-docs/css/content/reference/properties/font-variation-settings/index.md

 - `normal`
   - Text is laid out using default settings.
 - `<string> <number>`
   - When rendering text, the list of variable font axis names is passed to the text layout engine to enable or disable font features.
-Each setting is always one or more pairs consisting of a {{cssxref("&lt;string&gt;")}} of 4 ASCII characters followed by a {{cssxref("number")}} indicating the axis value to set.
+Each setting is always one or more pairs consisting of a `&lt;string&gt;` of 4 ASCII characters followed by a `number` indicating the axis value to set.
 If the `<string>` has more or fewer characters or contains characters outside the U+20 - U+7E code point range, the whole property is invalid.
 The `<number>` can be fractional or negative, depending on the value range available in your font, as defined by the font designer.

 ## Description

 This property is a low-level mechanism designed to set variable font features where no other way to enable or access those features exist.
-You should only use it when no basic properties exist to set those features (e.g., {{cssxref("font-weight")}}, {{cssxref("font-style")}}).
+You should only use it when no basic properties exist to set those features (e.g., `font-weight`, `font-style`).

 Font characteristics set using `font-variation-settings` will always override those set using the corresponding basic font properties, e.g., `font-weight`, no matter where they appear in the cascade.
-In some browsers, this is currently only true when the {{cssxref("@font-face")}} declaration includes a {{cssxref("@font-face/font-weight", "font-weight")}} range.
+In some browsers, this is currently only true when the `@font-face` declaration includes a `font-weight` range.

 ### Registered and custom axes